ssmirr/appdev-chapters/sample_data.md

 #### `task({ :sample_data => :environment}) do ... end`

-Here we are naming our calling the `task` method and giving it a hash as the argument.
-The key in the Hash is the name of our task (as a Symbol) and the value should be `:environment`.
+The task method, requires a Hash argument.
+The key in the Hash is the name (as a Symbol).
+The value in the Hash should be  `:environment`.
 Using `:environment` as the value will make the Rails environment load in our task giving us access to all models, gems, and initializers.
 After we finish our `do` with an `end`, our task is ready to call by inputting `rails sample_data` in a terminal.
 It isn't much yet, but we are starting to connect the dots.

 ### Adding Users